mattfarnan/CTFS_PDF_Extract/README.md

-# Transaction Tracker Script
+# ctfs.com Personal Finance Transaction Tracker

-This script parses Canadian Tire Financial Services (ctfs.com) PDF statement files and extracts the relevant transaction information to save in an Excel file.
+This script parses Canadian Tire Financial Services (ctfs.com) PDF statement files and extracts the relevant transaction information which is then categorized and appended to an Excel file.
+This information can then be used to create pivot tables and charts to track and understand trends in your personal spending habits.
 It uses `pdfplumber` for PDF extraction, `pandas` for data manipulation, and `logging` for debug information.

 ## Prerequisites